 The Henry Roe Cloud Fellowship honors the legacy of Henry Roe Cloud (Ho-Chunk), a member of the Ho-Chunk Nation of Nebraska and graduate of Yale College, 1910.
-A tireless critic of federal Indian assimilation programs, particularly the manual, vocational labor programs developed at various Indian boarding and “industrial schools,” Roe Cloud championed increased educational opportunities for American Indians.
-In the process, he transformed American Indian higher education through his leadership of the Society of American Indians, his founding of the American Indian Institute, and as co-author of “The Problem of Indian Administration,” commonly known as “The Meriam Report,” an extensive survey made at the request of Secretary of the Interior that detailed the appalling failures of federal Indian policy in the early twentieth century.
+A tireless critic of federal Indian assimilation programs, particularly the manual, vocational labor programs developed at various Indian boarding and “industrial schools,” Roe Cloud championed increased educational opportunities for American Indians and founded the American Indian Institute which he co-ran with his wife Elizabeth Bender Cloud (Ojibwe), a noted educator, advocate, and member of the Society of American Indians.
+Together, they worked to transform American Indian higher education and also worked extensively within federal Indian policy reform movements.
+Roe Cloud served, for example, as the only Native co-author of “The Problem of Indian Administration,” commonly known as “The Meriam Report,” an extensive survey made at the request of Secretary of the Interior that detailed the appalling failures of federal Indian policy in the early twentieth century.
 This survey, presented to Congress in 1928, helped to set in motion many of the subsequent reforms of the Indian New Deal.

 The Roe Cloud Fellowship will provide support comparable to that for Yale University graduate students, including an annual stipend, full access to Yale facilities and services, and health care coverage.
 The fellow will work in close affiliation with the Ethnicity, Race, and Migration (ERM) Program and the Center for the Study of Race, Indigeneity, and Transnational Migration (RITM).
 The fellow will have access to Yale’s exceptional research libraries.
 The Beinecke Rare Book and Manuscript Library, in addition to its premier collection of Western Americana, also holds the papers of many important American Indian writers, including Joseph Bruchac, Leslie Marmon Silko, N. Scott Momaday, Gerald Vizenor, and James Welch, as well as those of important policy makers such as Felix Cohen and Richard Henry Pratt.
 Manuscripts and Archives at Sterling Memorial Library holds the papers of John Collier and Henry Roe Cloud.